 Political Career

 After graduating, Abbott immediately entered the world of politics.
-She became a civil servant.
-She also got properly involved in Black politics and activism.
+Becoming a civil servant and involved in Black politics and activism.
 She describes this time as a ‘twin-track existence.
 By day, a respectable civil servant.
 By night, a Black activist.’

 Abbott has held positions in journalism, working as a TV reporter and researcher, and in various government roles.